umam-khan/nodeprac/README.md

 # nodeprac
-IMPLEMENTED CRUD REST APIs USING NODE AND EXPRESS FOLLOWED MVC STRUCTURE
+Implemented CRUD REST APIs using node and express

+Everything is explained with comments

+Followed MVC folder structure

 # to run
 ->npm install

 ->npm run start

 ->use postman to test